anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. What wallets does Fusion and Anyswap support?

-A. The official Fusion wallet is `MyFusionWallet`_ but for now, we recommend that you use the Fusion Open Source Community (`FOSC`_) wallet called `whallet.net`_ since it does not suffer from a couple of annoying small bugs present in MFW and which, in addition, will receive some significant cross chain enhancements in the very near future.
+A. We recommend that you use the Fusion Open Source Community (`FOSC`_) wallet called `whallet.net`_ It will receive some significant cross chain enhancements in the very near future.
 Whallet is open source ( see `Whallet github`_ ) and considered safe by the Fusion Foundation.
 Whallet works well with a hardware wallet such as a Ledger and we recommend that you use one.

 You can also use your Ethereum address, for instance from your Trust Wallet, or MEW.
 You will not see your Ethereum assets on Anyswap, except for those which you will bridging to Fusion - ETH or ERC-20's.